sonnyp/troll/gjspack/README.md

 This is in development alpha software, use at your own risk.

-gjspack lets your import anything and will bundle everything for you, think [webpack](https://webpack.js.org/) for GJS.
+gjspack lets your import anything and bundles everything for you, think [webpack](https://webpack.js.org/) for GJS.

 Just like that: